Olympic Theatre Arts 2018-2019 Season!

 - Jail time – Take an opportunity to send someone to jail (don’t worry, its harmless enough), one coin to lock someone up and one coin to free them.

 At check-in patrons will be able to purchase coins in $5 increments to use throughout the affair or register with a credit card and receive a special medallion to flash for purchase of any offerings.

 Lily, an aging but formidable retiree, hires Michael, an acerbic dance instructor, to give her dance lessons in her condo in St. Petersburg Beach, Florida.
 They swing dance, tango, foxtrot, and cha-cha while sharing barbs and intimacies along with the dance steps.

 Written by Richard Alfieri – Directed by Greg Scherer

-March 15 – 24, 2019 a Limited Run Production in the Gathering Hall with optional dinner package before the show.
+June 7-16, 2019 a Limited Run Production in the Gathering Hall

 A casual drink turns into a hilarious high-stakes dinner as the anxieties of the blind date partners take on a life of their own.
 Singing and dancing them through ice-breakers, appetizers and conversational land mines.
 Can this couple turn what could be a dating disaster into something special before the check arrives?